Scholarships & Bursaries

 - are in receipt of a special support grant from the UK Government in the final year of your undergraduate course

 - are eligible for Disabled Students Allowance in the final year of your undergraduate course

 - were a care leaver

 - immediately prior to starting your undergraduate degree, your postcode was in a low participation neighbourhood as measured by Polar 3.
 To meet this criterion your address must fall into quintile 1 or 2.
 You can check your postcode here.

-The closing date for the first selection phase will be 31st May, if you would like to apply for the scholarship, or if you have any queries please email the PG Scholarships Team.
+The closing date for the third selection phase will be 31st July, if you would like to apply for the scholarship, or if you have any queries please email the PG Scholarships Team.
 You can view our full course portfolio and information on how to apply within the Postgraduate section of the website.

 We offer a range of scholarships awarded directly through our faculties and departments.
 The majority of these scholarships offer support towards fees, although some may also contribute towards living costs.